ahmadazharrivaldy/astro-modular/src/content/posts/renew-kubernetes-certificate/index.md

 targetKeyword: ""
 draft: false
 ---
-After you create a Kubernetes cluster, you must maintain expiration date of the Kubernetes certificate, because if the certificate expires, communication between Kubernetes components or APIs will fail.
+After creating a Kubernetes cluster, you must track the certificate expiration dates.
+If these certificates expire, communication between Kubernetes components and APIs will fail, leading to cluster instability.
+Maintaining these certificates is essential to ensure continuous uptime.
 ## Backup Kubernetes Certificate

-Check expired date of Kubernetes certificate
+Check expiration date of Kubernetes certificates

 ```bash
 ## for > v1.20